-HYA Training is a training provider.
+HYA Training is an independant training provider.
 We are very similar to a college in the way we operate but we have a more personable approach to education.

 Is this a full time course?

-Yes, our Study Programme is a full time course.
+Yes, our Study Programme is a full time programme.

 Do I get half term and summer holidays?

-Yes, HYA operate an academic year so all half terms, Easter holiday and a full 6 weeks summer holidays.
+Yes, HYA Training operate a standard academic year.
+Therefore you will be out of training for all half terms, Easter holiday as well as a full six-week summer holiday.

 If you still have a question, please contact us today.
-You can easily fill out our contact form or leave a message on the live chat.
+You can easily fill out our contact form or leave a message on the chat box.